opensafely-core/ehrql/docs/ehrql/tutorial/conclusion.md

 you can use an inquistive approach to try and reasonabout it:

 * What is imported with the `import` lines?
-  * Are there Data Builder imports that you are not familiar with?
+  * Are there ehrQL imports that you are not familiar with?
   * Has the author used other libraries to help write their dataset definition?
 * Which data `tables` are being imported
   * Can you find details of these tables